Wago-Norge/SharedMemCom/README.md

 Inter Process Communication between e!Cockpit and C-Application

 ## Solution 1 - With WagoAppMem library:
 >Find the e!Cockpit example and C-application in this repo.
-There is a pre-built target file (target-folder) that can be placed and runned directly on the controller using a FTP client, or SSH.
-Make sure you have permission to execute (sudo chmod +x).
+Also find pre-built executable target file for PFC ready to use.

 ## Solution 2 - With external 3S library: